govbyideas/gbi/README.md

 matches their taste.

 I suggest using the [Issues menu](https://github.com/govbyideas/gbi/issues) above to create discussions (or report typos...).
-Before creating your issue, check that one is not already open about your point, you should be able to participate in any open issues and its related discussion.
+But before creating your issue, check that one is not already open about your point, you should be able to participate in any open issues and its related discussion.